olebedev/go-starter-kit/README.md

 ## Build

-Install dependencies and just type `make build`.
+Install dependencies and just type `NODE_ENV=production make build`.
 This rule is producing webpack build and regular golang build after that.
 Result you can find at `$GOPATH/bin`.